 The key difference between financial advisors and financial coaches is that financial advisors are authorised by the Financial Conduct Authority to recommend specific financial products to you (e.g. a specific investment fund).
 A financial coach, on the other hand, is usually not as highly qualified and isn’t authorised to recommend specific products.
 However, they’re still highly trained and can discuss your financial situation with you, explain your options and help you build healthy financial habits.

 On Claro, you can get access to a financial coach, whatever your situation and however much money you have to invest.
-Sign up to our waitlist for early access to our app.
-When investing, your capital is at risk.
+Download our app to get started.

 The difference between a financial plan vs a budget

 A budget balances all your incomings and outgoings – everything you earn and everything you spend.
 It tends to focus on just your real-time cash flow, so you can see exactly where you’re spending the money that you make.

 A financial plan takes a wider approach.
 It looks at all your assets (like your house or any existing savings) and your liabilities (any debts or loans you have).

 Budgeting is a big part of financial planning, because it’s essential you understand where you are with your finances right now.
 But then a financial plan takes that budget further, looking at what you can save on your budget, what you can invest, and what the future might look like.

 If you’re thinking about your future – and the money you’ll need for it – then it’s well worth creating a financial plan.
 Just by thinking about your future goals, you’re already starting to make one!